Skip to main content

 at Amazon

-There are two plugs in the rear—one is the water intake, and the other is the power intake.
+There are two plugs in the rear—one for the water intake and the other for the power intake.

-Heat the water intake valve by plugging a hair dryer into a grounded outlet nearby.
+Heat the water intake valve by plugging a hair dryer into a nearby grounded outlet.
 Without letting the hair dryer touch water, direct the warm air from the blow dryer into the valve.

 Be careful not to overheat the valve—use medium heat with some motion.

-When you plug your ice maker in, double-check that the freezer temperature dial is accurate.
+When you plug in your ice maker, double-check that the freezer temperature dial is set correctly.
 If the line continues to freeze, you may have an issue with the automatic water supply valve.
 This could result in leaky water dripping into the pipe.

 7. Inspect the valve and your home's water line

 Most refrigerators use an electromagnetic solenoid water valve.
 This valve connects to your home's water line in the rear of the fridge.
-When working properly, this valve opens for a few seconds when triggered, letting a few ounces of water into the system.
+When working properly, this valve opens briefly when triggered, allowing a few ounces of water into the system.

 You can check whether your home’s water line is working by unplugging your refrigerator and opening your home’s water connection.
 Have a bucket, water jug, or a rag on hand when you check the water.